 Volcanic making of the Warrambungles

-By 14 million years ago, the volcano started to cool off and the viscous trachyte lava became replaced by the more fluid basalt.
+By 14 million years ago, the volcano started to cool off, and the viscous trachyte lava was replaced by the more fluid basalt.
 Basalt lava flowed well away from the vents into the surrounding plains and almost entirely covered trachyte deposits.
-By the time Warrumbungle volcano came to the end of its life, 13 million years ago, it was a wide shield-shaped mound, 50 kilometres across and 1000 meters high.
+By the time Warrumbungle volcano came to the end of its life 13 million years ago, it was a wide shield-shaped mound, 50 kilometres across and 1000 meters high.

 What does Warrumbungle mean?

-Warrumbungle mountains have a reach Aboriginal history that stretches back at least 5,000 years.
-The name ‘Warrumbungle’ comes from the Gamilaraay language of the Kamilaroi people, and is believed to mean ‘Crooked mountains’.
+Warrumbungle mountains have a rich Aboriginal history that stretches back at least 5,000 years.
+The name ‘Warrumbungle’ comes from the Gamilaraay language of the Kamilaroi people and is believed to mean ‘Crooked mountains’.

 The most dramatic features of the Grand High Tops walk

 The Breadknife is the most recognizable landmark of Warrumbungle National Park and one of the most spectacular rock formations in Australia.
 It is what is known as a dyke – a structure formed when lava flows into a long narrow fissure in the rock beneath the surface of the volcano.
 When the lava cools off and solidifies, it effectively forms a cast of the fissure.
 Over millions of years, the softer rock that made up the Warrumbungle volcano has eroded away, leaving the more resistant trachyte dykes, like the Breadknife, standing exposed.